FedericoDelussu/EpiMob_Transfer_Entropy/README.md

 ### 3. Scripts

-The Scripts folder contains the Experiment.py script.
+The Scripts folder contains the scripts:
+- Experiment.py
+- Experiment_input_bivariate_time_series.py

-This Script performs Transfer Entropy experiment over the dataframe of weekly province time-series collection.
+The Script Experiment.py performs a Transfer Entropy experiment example over the dataframe of weekly province time-series collection.
 For reducing the time of computation the Script launches the experiment only on two provinces of Italy (Torino and Milano).

 With this experiment we can specify: